ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/dataviz2.md

 # **Part 1: Working with web-based visualization tools and data**
 ## 💵Background
 General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance[^1].
 This work will be based on the TSWD coursework requirements to construct a compelling narrative and data visualization about general government debt-to-GDP ratio.
-And I would like to express my special thanks to the professor, [Christopher Goranson](https://www.heinz.cmu.edu/faculty-research/profiles/goranson-christopher), for his guidance during the [Telling Stories with Data](https://api.heinz.cmu.edu/courses_api/course_detail/94-870/) course at CMU.
+And before showing my work I would like to express my special thanks to the professor, [Christopher Goranson](https://www.heinz.cmu.edu/faculty-research/profiles/goranson-christopher), for his guidance during the [Telling Stories with Data](https://api.heinz.cmu.edu/courses_api/course_detail/94-870/) course at CMU.
 Finally, I hope you all enjoy my work.